nicklafferty/craftycody/content/life/how-to-actually-install-the-new-google-nest-cam-with-floodlight.md

 Next, I put my new junction box against the brick and used a sharpie to mark where the two mounting holes landed.
 Be sure to drill into the brick itself and NOT the mortar.

 Using that 5/32" drill bit in my hammer drill, I drilled into those marked spots and through the brick.
 You need to pre-drill otherwise you risk cracking the brick- the same as pre-drilling through wood.
 Also, be sure to pre-drill longer than the length of your screws.
+Clean out the holes with compressed air or a vacuum.
+You want it clean so the screws can really dig into the brick itself and not the dust.

+Time to mount the junction box.
+I positioned mine up and down so the screws would land in the middle of those bricks versus being a little too close to the mortar.
+I attached my new nut driver to my impact driver (you can use a hammer drill for this, but make sure the hammer function is off) and screwed in the top and bottom screws until secure